vidyathir/cloud-microservice-app/code-root/lab-9-build-and-deploy-cloud-run-service-using-buildconfig-and-dockerfile/README.txt

 -------------------------------------
 Go to Cloud Build
 Click on Triggers
-Look for trigger named lab-09-get-customers-svc-tr and click Run
+Look for trigger named lab-09-get-customers-svc-tr and click to Run